from small one page howto to huge articles all in one place

 errno

-is undefined after a successful library call:
+is undefined after a successful system call or library function call:

 this call may well change this variable, even though it succeeds,